nguyenthanhjt/google-data-analytics-professional-certificate-course/5_Analyze-Data-to-Answer-Questions/m1_organize-data-for-more-effective-analysis/p2_organize-data-for-analysis/s3_v_always-a-need-to-organize.md

 ## Question

-Fill in the blank: _____ involves arranging data into a meaningful order to make it easier to understand, analyze, and visualize.
+### Quetion 1: Fill in the blank: _____ involves arranging data into a meaningful order to make it easier to understand, analyze, and visualize

 - `Sorting`
 - Organizing